 Top 10 Inside Linebackers in the 2022 NFL Draft | 6-10

-The consensus PFN Big Board gives four inside linebackers a shot at being drafted inside the first round and grades another handful as potential Day 2 selections.
-Sorting through the data based on our draft analysts’ Big Boards, here are the top 10 inside linebackers for the 2022 NFL Draft.
+The Pro Football Network Top 300 Big Board gives two inside linebackers a shot at being drafted inside the first round and grades another handful as potential Day 2 selections.
+All of the linebackers listed below are listed as top-100 players according to our consensus.
+Here are the top 10 inside linebackers for the 2022 NFL Draft.

 Brian Asamoah has physical tools in spades.
 His strength and speed combination is among the best in the class.
 He’s also elevated himself to new standards in 2021.
-His path of linear growth is a great sign for Asamoah and any potential NFL teams who are interested.
+Asamoah’s path of linear growth is a great sign for him and any interested NFL teams.